dj0abr/skkill-Apache-Safer/README.md

 # skkill-Apache-Safer
-scans log files for signature of attacks in the webserver or via ssh, then blocks the hacker for one month
+scans log files for signature of attacks in the webserver or via ssh, then blocks the hacker for one month.
+There are other solutions available, but far too complicated for my purpose, I need something simple which can be easily configured without years of studying.

 skkill blocks IP addresses automatically
 ==================================================